 Who can attend?

-Any former or serving member of the armed forces or spouse who is interested in developing a follow-on career in management within the land-based sector.
+Any former or serving member of the armed forces or spouse who is interested in developing a follow-on career in management within the land-based sector, including agri-food, farming, horticulture and related rural business.

 What is the entry standard?

 We do not expect to require any specific academic standards for personnel who have served in a leadership role at any rank.
-However delegates will be asked to complete written team exercises and to present back at an employer forum.
-Prior experience leading small teams, writing reports and presenting oral briefs will be useful.
-Email email@example.com with any specific query.
+Delegates will be asked to work in small teams and may be asked to present group work to the wider course.
+If this may be challenging to you, please email firstname.lastname@example.org with your specific query.

 Is there accommodation?